-During the covid pandemic + lockdown, Ed (like most of us!) had quite a bit more spare time at home during 2020.
+During the covid pandemic + lockdown, Ed had quite a bit more spare time at home.
 For the first time in a while, he had the urge to write instrumental music - and came up with a stack of new tunes inspired by a range of subjects - often infused with blue notes and jazz chords.

-The first batch of tunes were written one a day in the course of a week in the original lockdown period.
+The first batch of tunes were written one a day in the course of a week in the original lockdown.
 These range from the rise-and-shine of "Get Up" to the punchy "Get On" and the bluesy "Get Even" - all prompted by family life in the "new normal".

-The second group of six pieces, under the heading "Lochs, Hills + Rivers" are based on walks around the east of Scotland - once restrictions eased and travels could go further afield.
+The second group, "Lochs, Hills + Rivers" are based on walks around the east of Scotland - once restrictions eased and we could travel further afield.
 Ed's hometown Dundee features in "The Dighty Burn" and "Across the Tay" alongside Edinburgh's "Salisbury Crags".
 An outing to the Angus Glens inspired two pieces with different tones: "Walking to Loch Brandy", then "Lost at Loch Wharral"!

 Finally, "Roots, Branches + Leaves" includes six pieces inspired by trees (and the creatures that live in them) - spotted while walking the dogs.
 Each of these also has a different feel, from the whole-tone exploration of "Climbing the Branches" and the mellow "Slowly Growing" to the up-beat bounce of "Squirrel!".